nasa/puma/README.md

 ## Installation:

-Download PuMA_V3 and unzip, then open a terminal and navigate into PuMA_V3 folder.
+Download the project and unzip it; then open a terminal and navigate into the project root folder.
 If on a Mac, execute "bash" to make sure the bash shell is active.
 Then run:

       ./installer.sh